-Peter is an academic associate member of Chambers and is currently working as an in-house barrister for Anthony Collins LLP in Birmingham, where he leads the firm’s Data Protection and Information Law practice.
-He undertakes a broad variety of contentious and non-contentious work within these areas, including advising and providing training on: defamation and reputation management, intermediary liability in respect of defamation and data protection/privacy, the use of social media and the implementation of social media policies for employers and employees, media freedom, regulation and free speech, data protection, information law, privacy and confidentiality (including the implementation, interpretation and application of the Data Protection Act 2018, General Data Protection Regulation, Privacy and Electronic Communications Regulations, Environmental Information Regulations and the Freedom of Information Act 2000), and data security and breach/crisis management.
+Peter is an academic associate member of Chambers and is currently a lecturer in law at the University of Reading.
+His principal interests concern defamation and reputation management, intermediary liability in respect of defamation and data protection/privacy, the use of social media and the implementation of social media policies for employers and employees, media freedom, regulation and free speech, data protection, information law, privacy and confidentiality (including the implementation, interpretation and application of the Data Protection Act 2018, General Data Protection Regulation, Privacy and Electronic Communications Regulations, Environmental Information Regulations and the Freedom of Information Act 2000), and data security and breach/crisis management.

-In addition to being a practising lawyer Peter is a research active academic.
-He is a Research Associate at the University of London’s Institute of Advanced Legal Studies’ Information Law & Policy Centre and was formerly a Senior Lecturer in Law at Aston University.
+Peter is also a Research Associate at the University of London’s Institute of Advanced Legal Studies’ Information Law & Policy Centre.
 His Media Law research, which focusses on (i) citizen journalism’s interaction with free speech, media freedom and regulation, and (ii) defamation and the protection of corporate reputation, has led to articles in leading academic journals, as well as contributions to industry and media publications, book chapters and conference papers.
 His defamation and corporate reputation research was cited by the Scottish Law Commission’s Discussion Paper on Defamation.

-In 2017 Peter was elected to the Executive Committee of the Society of Legal Scholars and in 2018 he joined the Editorial Board of the leading journal Communications Law.
+In 2017 Peter was elected to the Executive Committee of the Society of Legal Scholars.
+In 2018 he joined the Editorial Board of the leading journal Communications Law, being appointed Editor-in-Chief earlier this year.

 PhD Candidate, University of Leeds